-Repricing is important and the responsibility shouldn’t be given to just anyone.
-If you do outsource Repricing, you need to be extremely clear on your criteria.
+Repricing is important, and the responsibility shouldn’t be given to just anyone.
+If you outsource repricing, you need to be extremely clear on your criteria.
 You should have basic, repeatable procedures for your VA to follow.

 These should be “idiot-proof” guidelines.

 Check out this list of the biggest name re-pricers on the market.